Dog Lifestyle7 min read

 Why Dogs Overheat Faster Than Humans

-Dogs do not sweat the way we do.
-Their primary cooling mechanism is panting, which is far less efficient than perspiration.
-They also have limited sweat glands, located only on their paw pads.
-Add in a fur coat that traps heat, and you have an animal that is significantly more vulnerable to high temperatures than their owners.
+During my five years working as a vet tech at a mixed-practice clinic in Portland, the first heatwave of the year always brought a rush of emergencies.
+Dogs don't sweat the way we do.
+Their primary cooling mechanism is panting.
+It isn't nearly as efficient as perspiration.
+They also have limited sweat glands.
+These sit mostly on their paw pads.
+Add a fur coat that traps heat, and you've got an animal highly vulnerable to temperature spikes.

-Brachycephalic breeds (flat-faced dogs like Bulldogs, Pugs, and Boston Terriers) are at even higher risk because their shortened airways make panting less effective.
-Senior dogs, puppies, overweight dogs, and dogs with thick double coats also need extra attention during summer.
+Brachycephalic breeds (flat-faced dogs like Bulldogs, Pugs, and Boston Terriers) are at even higher risk.
+Their shortened airways make panting less effective.
+Senior dogs, puppies, overweight dogs, and double-coated breeds also need extra help.
+My 9-year-old lab/pit mix, Benny, falls right into that senior category.

-Here are 12 practical strategies to keep your dog safe and comfortable in the heat.
+Here are 12 practical strategies I use to keep dogs safe in the heat.

 1. Provide Unlimited Fresh Water

-This seems obvious, but dehydration sneaks up quickly in hot weather.
-Make sure fresh, clean water is always available -- indoors, outdoors, and on walks.
+Dehydration sneaks up fast.
+You need fresh, clean water available everywhere—indoors, outdoors, and on walks.

 Tips for hydration:

-• Place multiple water bowls in different areas of your home and yard
+• Place multiple water bowls around your home and yard

 • Carry a collapsible bowl and water bottle on every walk

-• Add ice cubes to water bowls to keep water cool longer
+• Add ice cubes to bowls to keep water cool longer

-• Consider a PetSafe Drinkwell Fountain -- many dogs drink more from moving water sources
+• Consider a PetSafe Drinkwell Fountain (I've noticed dogs consistently drink more from a moving water source)

 2. Invest in a Cooling Mat

-Cooling mats use pressure-activated gel that absorbs your dog's body heat and provides a cool surface to lie on.
+Cooling mats use a pressure-activated gel that absorbs body heat.
 No electricity or refrigeration required.
+(A huge plus when you're already tripping over dog toys).

-Place one in your dog's favorite resting spot, in their crate, or near a door where they can choose to use it.
+Place one in a favorite resting spot, in their crate, or near a door.

 3. Shift Your Walk Schedule

 The seven-second rule: Place the back of your hand flat on the pavement for seven seconds.
-If it is too hot for your hand, it is too hot for your dog's paws.
+If it's too hot for your hand, it's too hot for their paws.

 4. Make Frozen Treats